xgi-org/xgi/README.md

 ```

 ## License
-Released under the 3-Clause BSD license (see [`LICENSE.md`](LICENSE.md))
+Released under the 3-Clause BSD license (see [`LICENSE.md`](https://github.com/xgi-org/xgi/blob/main/LICENSE.md))

 Copyright (C) 2021-2024 XGI Developers

-The XGI library has copied or modified code from the HyperNetX and NetworkX libraries, the licenses of which can be found in our [license file](LICENSE.md)

 ## Funding
 The XGI package has been supported by NSF Grant 2121905, ["HNDS-I: Using Hypergraphs to Study Spreading Processes in Complex Social Networks"](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2121905).

 ## Other Resources
-This library may not meet your needs and if this is this case, consider checking out these other resources:
+This library may not meet your needs and if this is this case, consider checking out our [list of other resources](https://github.com/xgi-org/xgi/blob/main/OTHER_RESOURCES.md).

-**Julia**
-* [HyperGraphs.jl](https://github.com/lpmdiaz/HyperGraphs.jl): A Julia package for representing, analyzing, and generating hypergraphs which may be oriented and weighted.
-* [SimpleHypergraphs.jl](https://pszufe.github.io/SimpleHypergraphs.jl/v0.1): A Julia package for representing, analyzing, and generating hypergraphs.

-**Python**
-* [EasyGraph](https://easy-graph.github.io/): A Python package for analyzing undirected and directed networks as well as hypergraphs.
-* [halp](http://murali-group.github.io/halp): A Python package with directed and undirected hypergraph implementations and several algorithms.
-* [Hypergraph Analysis Toolbox (HAT)](https://hypergraph-analysis-toolbox.readthedocs.io): A Python/Matlab package for hypergraph construction, visualization, and analysis (Especially for Pore-C data).
-* [Hypergraphx](https://hypergraphx.readthedocs.io): A Python for representing, analyzing, and visualizing hypergraphs.
-* [HyperNetX](https://hypernetx.readthedocs.io): A Python package for representing, analyzing, and visualizing hypergraphs.
-* [NetworkX](https://networkx.org): A Python package for representing, analyzing, and visualizing networks.
-* [Reticula](https://docs.reticula.network): A Python package wrapping C++ functions for representing, analyzing, and visualizing temporal and static graphs and hypergraphs.

-**R**
-* [hyperG](https://cran.r-project.org/package=HyperG): An R package for storing and analyzing hypergraphs